naiyerasif/site/src/content/post/2020/2020-09-07-16-11-22-forwarding-a-port-to-android-with-adb.md

 category: "update"
 ---

 Say you are developing a web app which is accessible on the port `8080`.
 You want to open it on your Android device to verify if it works on an Android browser.
-You can do so by forwarding the port `8080` through [<abbr title="Android Debug Bridge">ADB</abbr>](https://developer.android.com/tools/releases/platform-tools).
+You can do so by forwarding the port `8080` through [ADB](https://developer.android.com/tools/releases/platform-tools) (Android Debug Bridge).

 Connect your Android device to your computer through USB and [turn on USB debugging](https://developer.android.com/studio/debug/dev-options#Enable-debugging).
 Open a terminal on your computer and type the following command.